 Or try Burgdorf’s Winery with 40 years of artesian wine-marking experience, Chateau Aeronautique where you can sip wine in an airplane hangar, Cody Kresta Vineyard and Winery which produces hand-crafted wines in its 1882 vintage homestead and Fenn Valley Vineyards, perched on the shores of Lake Michigan.

-Visit Michigan Wines for information about these and all the other award-winning wineries in the state.
+Visit Michigan Craft Beverage Council for information about these and all the other award-winning wineries in the state.